 I haven’t compiled and upgraded a kernel in a long long time, just hasn’t been a reason.
 So, I’m debating which is worse, mouse lag or no scrolling.

 Thankfully there is now a tool, Ukuu, which makes it easy to install new kernel versions.
-New kernel installed, but switching to it required figuring out how to reconfigure Grub to allow me to select the new kernel, since my boot bypassed Grub timeout previously.
+After installing Ukuu and the new kernel, I couldn’t switch to using the new kernel.
+I had to remember how to configure Grub to allow me to select the new kernel, since my boot bypassed Grub timeout previously.

 New kernel loaded.
 I compiled and installed the new driver for Apple Magic Mouse 2, but still no scrolling.
 After reading and troubleshooting, looks like if I run a command it can force the kernel to load the newly compiled driver and scrolling works!